 Our goal is to create a knowledgeable, interactive and fun opportunity to learn about sustainable food and local farming.
 Jodi Belluz (B.Ed), has created educational programming that meets Ontario Curriculum requirements and targets multiple learning areas and expectations.
 Please call (807) 475-5181 or email: email@example.com to enquire about availability and rates.

 Kindergarten and Primary Tours

 From seed to flower to fruit, through honey-bee dancing, a “field hike”, and fuzzy farm animals, students learn how the fruits & veggies they love to eat are grown.

 - To enhance your visit, we have an optional Farm Unit Plan that has been created to specifically fulfill curriculum objectives.
 This unit is full of lesson plans and activities.
 If all lessons are utilized, the unit will take approximately one week to complete

-- In our Adventure Barn, we will take a hands-on approach to learning about bees, pollination and the fruits and vegetables we grow.
+- In our Farm Classroom, we will take a hands-on approach to learning about bees, pollination and the fruits and vegetables we grow.
 Then we’ll meet and greet our small, farm animals!